 - Plant mosquito repellent plants: This is a controversial topic as most research points to the mosquito-repelling benefits only when you rub the leaves on your skin.
 It is important before doing this that you test a small amount on a small section of your skin for a few days to ensure you are not allergic.
 Here are some mosquito repelling plants that have been known to help:

-- Citronella Grass (Use the oil from Citronella.
-Also, ensure that the plant you’re buying is not just a “Citronella Plant” “CItronella Geranium,” or “Mosquito Plant” as these are different varieties and while they may smell similar to Citronella, they are far less effective.)
+- Citronella Grass: Use the oil from Citronella.
+Ensure the plant you’re buying is not just a “Citronella Plant,” “Citronella Geranium,” or “Mosquito Plant” as these are different varieties and while they may smell similar to Citronella, they are far less effective.

-- Catnip (reported to be up to 10 times more effective than DEET)
+- Catnip: Reported to be up to 10 times more effective than DEET

 - Neem Trees